 Phase 1 of the project looked at Oakland’s internal processes and was lead by an EchoUser researcher.
 In Phases 2, I lead an effort to redesign the Division’s website.

-This case study examines the process of Phase 2, which culminated in a relaunch of the
+This case study examines the process of Phase 2, which culminated in a relaunch of the Capital Contracts Division website in the winter of 2021.

 Phase 1 closed out with a series of interviews with small business owners about their experience working with the Capital Contracts Division.